OLD-itdev164-sp2021/jeff-cate-p2/README.md

 ## Content Manager
 * A content manager will use the implemented CMS to add, update, or remove motorcycles to the motorcycle inventory website.
 ### Stories
 - [ ] As a content manager, I will access the CMS, so that I can add a new motorcycle to the inventory.
 - [ ] As a content manager, I will access the CMS, so that I can update a motorcycle on the inventory.
 - [ ] As a content manager, I will access the CMS, so that I can remove a motorcycle from the inventory.

 ## Developer
-*  Stories about the development of the application and styled components
+* Stories about the development of the application and styled components.
 ### Stories
 - [ ] As a developer, I will create a Gatsby website, so that I can implement static site generation.
 - [ ] As a developer, I will create a React application, so that I can create custom components.